virtualsach/virtualsach.github.io/src/content/pages/about.md

 # The Modern Architect

-> **Current Role:** Associate Director (Infrastructure & Cloud Architecture) at Kyndryl India.
-> **Intent:** I am looking for Principal Architect or Head of Infrastructure roles where I can leverage 20 years of "Iron-to-Cloud" experience.

 > "Complexity is the enemy of execution."

 I am **Virtual Sachin**, an Associate Director and Cloud Architect with over **20 years** of experience building the internet's backbone.
 From pulling fiber cables in dusty data centers to architecting serverless ecosystems for global financial giants, I have seen every layer of the stack.